-There are three basic methods walls control water intrusion: moisture storage, drained cladding, or face-sealed cladding.[2]
-Moisture storage is typical of stone and brickmass-wall buildings where moisture is absorbed and released by the walls of the structure itself.Drained cladding also known asscreened walls[3] acknowledges moisture will penetrate the cladding so amoisture barrier such ashousewrap orfelt paper inside the cladding provides a second line of defense and sometimes adrainage plane orair gap allows a path for the moisture to drain down through and exit the wall.
-Sometimes ventilation is provided in addition to the drainage plane such as inrainscreen construction.Face-sealed also calledbarrier wall orperfect barrier[3] cladding relies on maintaining a leak-free surface of the cladding.
-Examples of face sealed cladding are the earlyexterior insulation finishing systems, structural glazing, metal clad panels, and corrugated metal.
+There are three basic methods through which walls control water intrusion: moisture storage, drainedcladding, or face-sealed cladding.[2]
+Moisture storage is typical of stone and brickmass-wall buildings where moisture is absorbed and released by the walls of the structure itself.Drained cladding, also known asscreened walls,[3] acknowledges moisture will penetrate the cladding so amoisture barrier such ashousewrap orfelt paper inside the cladding provides a second line of defense, and sometimes adrainage plane orair gap allows a path for the moisture to drain down through and exit the wall.
+Sometimesventilation is provided in addition to the drainage plane such as inrainscreen construction.Face-sealed cladding, also calledbarrier wall orperfect barrier cladding,[3] relies on maintaining aleak-free surface of the cladding.
+Examples of face sealed cladding are the earlyexterior insulation finishing systems, structural glazing, metal clad panels, andcorrugated metal.

 Precast walls are walls which have been manufactured in afactory and then shipped to where it is needed, ready to install.
-It is faster to install compared to brick and other walls and may have a lower cost compared to other types of wall.
-Precast walls are cost effective compare to Brick Wall compound wall.
+Compared to walls made of other materials, such as brick, it is faster to install and may have a lowercost.

 Partition wall